 An awareness post from Ronny Allan

-There are a lot of scary diseases in this world but some of them are particularly spooky.
-One such spooky disease is the lesser-known type of cancer that infiltrated my body – Neuroendocrine Cancer.
-Not only is it scary and spooky, but it’s also cunning, devious, misleading, and double-crossing.
+There are a lot of scary diseases in this world.
+Take the lesser-known type of cancer that infiltrated my body for example – Neuroendocrine Cancer.
+Not only is it scary but it’s also cunning, devious, misleading, and double-crossing.
 It likes nothing better than to play tricks on you.

 It will grow in your body without you knowing.
 It finds places to hide, mainly the small intestine, appendix, lungs, stomach, pancreas, rectum, and a host of other places.
 It can be fiendishly small to avoid being seen.
 Once it’s established in the primary location (….or locations), it will try to break out via your blood and lymphatic systems.
 It wants to establish other bases in your mesentery, your liver, your lymph nodes, your bones, and any other place it can get to.

-One particular type of NET has a wicked trick up its sleeve.
-This one will over-secrete a hormone called Serotonin which can often cause fibrosis in your abdominal area, potentially causing obstructions and damage to major organs and blood vessels.
-It’s not finished though; it will also try to introduce fibrosis to the right side of your heart causing more life-threatening issues.
-In addition to common symptoms of flushing, this type and others will also make you feel weak, fatigued, in pain, agitated, anxious, dizzy, nauseous, jaundiced, acid reflux, skin irritation, anaemic, lose weight and give you heart palpitations.
-It’s a real Witch’s Brew of symptoms and living with it is often not easy but its main trick is to prevent you from being correctly diagnosed and it’s pretty good at it.
+One particular type of Neuroendocrine Tumour (NET) has a wicked trick up its sleeve.
+This one will over-secrete a hormone called Serotonin (amongst others) which can often cause fibrosis in your abdominal area, potentially leading to obstructions and damage to major organs and blood vessels.
+It’s not finished though; it will also try to introduce fibrosis to the right side of your heart causing even more life-threatening issues.
+In addition to common symptoms of flushing and diarrhea, this type and others will also make you feel weak, fatigued, in pain, agitated, anxious, dizzy, nauseous, jaundiced, acid reflux, skin irritation, anaemic, lose weight and cause heart palpitations.

 However, it has a ‘finale’ trick.
 Neuroendocrine Cancer actually wants to kill you, and if it’s left to plow its relentless path throughout your body, that’s exactly what it will do, slowly but surely.

-Thankfully, due to increased awareness, better imaging techniques, and more education within the healthcare profession, things are improving but there is still so much more to do.
+Thankfully, due to increased awareness, increased incidence and prevalence, better imaging techniques, and more education within the healthcare profession, things are improving but there is still so much more to do.

 It’s not just slow and scary, it can also be deadly.
 Spread the word and help save a life.